Today

 39 elements at 11 px, 38 at 12 px on this page

-This page alone has 39 elements at 11 px, 38 at 12 px, 99 at 14 px, concentrated in carousel chrome, gallery captions, OneTrust UI, and footer.
+This page alone has 39 elements at 11 px, 38 at 12 px, 99 at 14 px, concentrated in carousel framing, gallery captions, and the footer.

 F1.6 Medium typography 1